-Last but not least, Clinton Donnelly, crypto tax lawyer, said that we all “will be astonished” about how much IRS knows about every crypto trader in the U.S.
+Last but not least, Clinton Donnelly, crypto tax lawyer, said that we all “will be astonished” about how much the IRS knows about every crypto trader in the U.S.

-The expert added that IRS has an agreement with NSA (The National Security Agency), which tracks all the Coinbase emails.
+The expert added that the IRS has an agreement with NSA (The National Security Agency), which tracks all the Coinbase emails.
 “After the very first email Coinbase sent you, IRS immediately noticed you,” Clinton explained.